jasonmeurer/PaloAltoNetworks/azure/existing-environment/add-multiple-firewalls/README.md

 | Public LB Rule Name | Applies only if creating a new public load balancer.
 This parameter sets the new public load balancer's first load balancing rule. |
 | Public LB Rule Frontend Port | Applies only if creating a new public load balancer.
 This parameter sets the load balancing rule's frontend port. |
 | Public LB Rule Backend Port | Applies only if creating a new public load balancer.
 This parameter sets the  load balancing rule's backend port. |

-### Diagram
-The diagram below illustrates the features that can be deployed through this template.